Ardeer

 The labour market performance in Ardeer lags significantly behind most other regions nationally

-Ardeer has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate was 8.8% as of the past year, with estimated employment growth of 4.3%.
+Ardeer has an educated workforce with significant representation in essential services sectors.
+The unemployment rate was 8.8% as of September 2025, with estimated employment growth of 3.9% over the preceding year.
+This is based on AreaSearch's aggregation of statistical area data.

-Professional & technical services have limited presence with 6.8% employment compared to the regional average of 10.1%.
-The area appears to offer limited local employment opportunities based on Census data comparing working population to resident population.
-In the past year, employment increased by 4.3%, labour force grew by 5.2%, leading to a rise in unemployment by 0.8 percentage points.
-This contrasts with Greater Melbourne where employment rose by 3.0% and unemployment by 0.3 percentage points.
-State-level data as of 25-Nov shows Victoria's employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Ardeer's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The area has a notably high concentration in transport, postal & warehousing, with employment levels at 1.7 times the regional average.
+However, professional & technical services have limited presence, with only 6.8% of residents employed in this sector compared to the regional average of 10.1%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the difference between the Census working population and resident population.
+Over a 12-month period ending September 2025, employment in Ardeer increased by 3.9% while the labour force grew by 4.8%, resulting in an unemployment rate rise of 0.8 percentage points.
+In comparison, Greater Melbourne saw employment grow by 3.0%, with a labour force increase of 3.3% and a smaller unemployment rate rise of 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 provide insights into potential future demand within Ardeer.
+These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Ardeer's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment